Skip to main content

 The online application can be completed and submitted through The Graduate School website.
 The program code for the EDI program is E23MS.

-Please submit your Statement of Purpose and respond to one of the design innovation prompts below.
+Please submit your Academic Statement and respond to the design innovation prompt below.

 Resume/CV